 Inspired?
 Create and share by tagging @HallmarkStores.

-Research tells us that more than anything, moms want to hear words from the heart.
-She wants you to express how much she means to you and how much you love her.
-There are lots of appropriate ways to do that (sorry, but texting on Mother’s Day doesn’t count) but we think the best way is with a beautiful, heartfelt card for her to display and keep for always.
+We asked and research told us that, more than anything, moms want to hear words from the heart.
+They want you to express how much they mean to you and how much you love them.
+There are lots of appropriate ways to do that (sorry, but texting on Mother’s Day doesn’t count).
+But we think the best way is with a beautiful, heartfelt card for her to display and keep for always.

 The first Mother’s Day is such a special and important one for new mamas.
 They’re excited, exhausted and basking in all the milestones (and new baby smell).
 Show them love with these ideas:

 - Give her a cozy date night in.
 Many new mamas aren’t comfortable leaving their babies just yet.
 A gift card for her favorite food delivery service and something comfy-cute, like a supersoft throw blanket, set her up for dinner and a Hallmark Channel movie right from the couch.

 - Welcome her to the club.
 An Official Mom Club New Member Kit might look something like this: A no-spill travel mug (not just for traveling!), The Love of a Family Board Book for the baby, Fierce Love: It’s a Mama Bear Thing for her and a note that reminds her she’s got this.

 - Take the stress off.
 Order a cleaning service to come tidy up her home.
 She can use the time for snuggling instead of sweeping.

 Helpful tip: Whatever gift you give, now’s the perfect time to say what a great mom you think she’s going to be…how much you love and admire her…and that you’ll always be there for her.
 And this time, you can do that in either a Mother’s Day card or a New Baby card (like this one)—or both.
 (New baby gifts make great new mom gifts, too.)